 Struggling with VA Disability Benefits?
 Need Help from an Attorney?
 Contact Us

 As a United States Veteran, you may be entitled to a variety of disability benefits that can help you after your discharge from the service.
 If you were denied by the VA to get the service-connected disability benefits that you’re entitled to from the VA, contact an attorney to help.
-At the offices of Hill and Ponton, we can help you with your appeal get the services that you’re entitled to.
+At the offices of Hill and Ponton, we can help you with your appeal to get the compensation that you’re entitled to.